autarch/blog.urth.org/content/posts/2012-05-28-a-world-without-copyright.md

 The biggest impact will probably be all the middlemen, like record companies, agents, marketing companies, Apple's iTunes store, Amazon, etc. Some of these might disappear entirely, but not all.
 Inasmuch as they provide a valuable service, they'll still exist.
 An up and coming musician will find value in marketing and advertising if it helps them find an audience willing to fund their next work and attend concerts.
 The professions that exist entirely to squeeze money out of legal restrictions on copying bits around will disappear.

-The picture for film, TV shows (aka serialized films), and novels are similar.
+The picture for film, TV shows (aka serialized films), and novels is similar.
 The highest paid performers and creators will be paid much less, but these things will all still exist.
 The higher cost and greater complexity of films and TV shows probably means that studios will still exist in some form.
 Putting together a crew and managing the creation of a TV show is incredibly complex.
 It also costs a lot of money to create even one show.

 The studios will exist to fund the creation of pilots.
 Instead of pilots being approved or rejected by a few studio execs, they'll now be put on the Internet for all to see.
 If people like the pilot, they'll back the Kickstarter(-ish) project for episodes 2-10.
 If they like those, they'll back episodes 11-20, and so on.
 The projects will priced at a point that funds the creation of the project itself, as well as providing some additional funds that can be put into further pilots.